 Harwich can be reached by many different approaches, the most heavily traveled being Route 6, a limited access state highway.
 There are two Route 6 interchanges (Exits 10 and 11) in Harwich which provide safe and convenient access to the interior areas of the Town.
 Another state highway running east-west through Town is Route 28, which provides access to commercial and salt water beach areas.
-Harwich may also be approached from the north via Routes 124, 137, 39 and Depot Street; from the east and southeast via Queen Anne Road and Route 137; and from the west via Old Chatham

-Town of Harwich 2010 Open Space and Recreation Plan Road, Depot Street, Route 28 and Lower County Road.
+Harwich may also be approached from the north via Routes 124, 137, 39 and Depot Street; from the east and southeast via Queen Anne Road and Route 137; and from the west via Old Chatham Road, Depot Street, Route 28 and Lower County Road.
 Bus transportation has increased with the addition of the Flex Bus service to Hyannis and Provincetown.